blaze/blaze/docs/source/server.rst

 interactive remote computation.

 The blaze server and client can be configured to support various serialization formats.
-These formats are exposed in the ``blaze.server`` module.
+These formats are exposed in the :mod:`blaze.server` module.
 The server and client must both be told to use the same serialization format.
 For example: